-To develop state-level emissions from natural gas exploration and production, national Inventory emissions were generally allocated to states using the key activity data for each source as used in the national Inventory (i.e., well counts, gas production, or condensate production).
-State well counts were derived from time series of gas well data from Enverus, consistent with the Enverus data used as national-level activity data in the national Inventory (see Appendix B Table B-8).
-Other proxy data for onshore production sources include state-level natural gas production from the Enverus data (Appendix B Table B-9) and state-level lease condensate production from the EIA (2020).
-Proxy data for exploration include the number of wells and well completions with and without hydraulic fracturing, as well as the total number of gas wells drilled in each state relative to the national total.
+To develop state-level emissions for other natural gas exploration and production emission sources, national Inventory emissions were generally allocated to states using state-level proxy data sets that align with the activity data used in the national Inventory (i.e., well counts, gas production, or condensate production).
+For example, state counts of gas wells were derived from time series of gas well data from Enverus, consistent with the Enverus data used as national-level activity data in the national Inventory (see Appendix B, Table B-8).
+In addition, state-level proxy data sets for natural gas production from Enverus (Appendix B, Table B-9) and state-level lease condensate production from EIA (2022) aligned with national activity data sources.
+Proxy data for exploration included the number of wells and well completions with and without hydraulic fracturing, as well as the total number of gas wells drilled in each state relative to the national total.
 Offshore emissions in the Gulf of Mexico and the state of Alaska were allocated based on natural gas production at each platform.
-Additional production emissions from offshore federal waters were not allocated to individual states but were included as a separate total, and emissions from gathering and boosting were allocated based on the fractions in each state of emissions from all other production sources.
+Additional production emissions from offshore federal waters were not allocated to individual states but were included as a separate total, and emissions from gathering and boosting were allocated based on the relative emissions in each state of all other production sources.
+To account for updates to the national Inventory that incorporate CH4 emission estimates from well blowout events in Ohio, Texas, and Louisiana, CH4 emissions from these one-time events were allocated each state in the appropriate year (e.g., 60,000 metric tons in Ohio in 2018, 4,800 metric tons in Louisiana in 2019, and 49,000 metric tons in Texas in 2019).
+In addition, the allocation of national Inventory estimates from produced water has been updated to using produced water volumes from Enverus to align the activity data used in the national Inventory.
+The Enverus gas well counts and production levels were used to assign basin-level emissions estimates to the appropriate state.
 For both exploration and production segments, the sources of proxy data used for state allocation were consistent across the entire emissions time series.